 In studying religion at Avila College, students learn about the world and their place in it.
-They engage in robust discussion about contemporary issues and explore the ways they can live out the words of our patron St Teresa of Avila:
+They engage in robust discussion about contemporary issues and explore the ways they can live out the words of St Teresa of Avila:

 Christ has no body but yours,

 No hands, no feet on earth but yours,